idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/PINSFVEnergyDiffusion.md

 ## Description

-The `PINSFVEnergyDiffusion` kernel implements a diffusion term for the fluid energy equation.
+This kernel implements a diffusion term for the fluid energy equation.
-This kernel accepts a regular thermal conductivity material property, an effective thermal conductivity may be specified using a [PINSFVEnergyEffectiveDiffusion] kernel.
+This kernel accepts a regular thermal conductivity material property, an effective thermal conductivity may be specified using a [PINSFVEnergyEffectiveDiffusion.md] kernel.

 \begin{equation}
 \nabla \cdot \left( \epsilon k \nabla T \right) = \epsilon \nabla \cdot k \nabla T + k \nabla T \nabla \epsilon